Are you trying to study and all these noises are driving you insane?

 While some people prefer to study in silence, studying with music has its own benefits.
 Low chatter or slow songs can help your brain to spot and keep information more easily.

 According to some sources, music has proven to be beneficial while performing complex tasks and has improved the quality and quantity of work output.

-In other words, in a relatively loud environment, the extra work our brain needs to do when processing a problem or task gives us the extra boost we need to come up with creative solutions.
+In a relatively loud environment, the extra work our brain needs to do when processing a problem or task gives us the extra boost we need to come up with creative solutions.